xingguosimida/englishl-learning/语法/do和make的固定搭配.md

 Make a fortune
 Make a mistake
-Mkae a phone call
+Make a phone call
-Make an attampt
+Make an attempt

-Can you do me a favor?
-Please make a phone call to the ABC hotel, we need to make arrangments for the upcoming company event.
+Can you do me a favour?
+Please make a phone call to the ABC hotel, we need to make arrangements for the upcoming company event.